-On October 13, 2010, Bri-Chem and Wuxi jointly established a new operating company, Bri-Steel Manufacturing Inc. that was incorporated to provide value-added manufacturing of large diameter seamless steel pipe located in Edmonton, Alberta, Canada.
-Terms of the agreement provide for Bri-Chem owning 70% of the voting common shares of BMI and Wuxi owning 30%.
-Bri-Chem agreed to advance up to \$6 million for additional equipment, building improvements, start-up costs and support initial inventory financing as required and provide BMI with sales and marketing personnel.
+On October 13, 2010, the Company and Wuxi jointly established a new operating company, Bri-Steel Manufacturing Inc. that was incorporated to provide manufacturing of large diameter seamless steel pipe located in Edmonton, Alberta, Canada.
+Terms of the agreement provided for Bri-Chem owning 70% of the voting common shares of BMI and Wuxi owning 30%.
+Bri-Chem agreed to advance up to five million dollars for additional equipment, building improvements, start-up costs and support initial inventory financing as required and provide BMI with sales and marketing personnel.
 Wuxi agreed to contribute all the necessary equipment, training, installation and know-how.
-The equipment contribution by Wuxi will be in exchange for USD\$2.1 million non-voting preferred shares of BMI that will be issued to Wuxi.
-BMI scheduled to begin installation in the first quarter of 2011 and commissioning of the thermal expansion equipment and process in the second and third quarters of 2011.
-This product line will be marketed to the industrial, commercial, mechanical, mining and energy markets in North America.
+The equipment contribution by Wuxi was in exchange for USD\$2.1 million non-voting preferred shares of BMI to Wuxi.
+BMI began installation in the first quarter of 2011 and commissioning of the thermal expansion equipment and process in the second and third quarters of 2011.
+The new product line of large diameter steel pipe targets the industrial, commercial, mechanical, mining and energy markets in North America.